 What is the validity of a Tanzania Volunteer eVisa?

-The Tanzania Volunteer eVisa keeps its validity for 90 days after arrival after arrival.
+The Tanzania Volunteer eVisa keeps its validity for 90 days after arrival.

 How many times can I enter Tanzania with a Tanzania Volunteer eVisa?

 The Tanzania Volunteer eVisa is a Single Entry visa.

 How much time can I spend in Tanzania with a Tanzania Volunteer eVisa?